PIT-Solutions-Private-Limited/pits_tagcloud/Documentation/UsersManual/Configuration/Index.rst

 	Choose the plugin options.

-The plugin has two options for tag mode:
+The plugin has three options for tag mode:
-    1. Manual link tags.
+    1. Manual Text link tags.
+    2. Manual Image link tags
-    2. Tags from tables.
+    3. Tags from tables.

 General Options